justinthelaw/uds-rke2/docs/INIT.md

 <!-- TODO: renovate setup -->
 **Supported Version**: v0.33.0

-The custom Zarf init package comes with 3 flavors:
+The custom Zarf init package comes with three flavors:

 1. `local`: [Local Path Provisioner](./LOCAL-PATH.md) as the backing StorageClass with [MinIO](./MINIO.md) for its S3-compatible API
 2. `longhorn`: [Longhorn](./LONGHORN.md) as the backing StorageClass with [MinIO](./MINIO.md) for its S3-compatible API